nargis764/nargis764/README.md

 🎓 MS in Data Science candidate
-📊 Aspiring Data Scientist | Exploratory Data Analysis | Statistical Modeling | Machine Learning

-📍 Open to Entry-Level Data Scientist / Data Analyst /ML roles
+📊 Aspiring Data Scientist | Exploratory Data Analysis | Statistical Modeling | Machine Learning 📍 Open to Entry-Level Data Scientist / Data Analyst /ML roles

 I specialize in building data-driven solutions using statistical modeling and machine learning.
-My background combines strong theoretical foundations with hands-on implementation of predictive models, clustering techniques, and advanced data analysis.
+My background combines strong theoretical foundations with hands-on implementation of predictive models, supervised and unsupervised ML techniques, data exploration and visulaization and advanced data analysis.
 <!--
 **nargis764/nargis764** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.